apache/pekko-http/docs/src/main/paradox/routing-dsl/directives/marshalling-directives/handleWith.md

 type @scala[A => B]@java[Function<A,B>].  `handleWith` will use both an in-scope unmarshaller to convert a request into type A and an in-scope marshaller to convert type B into a response.
-This is helpful when your core business logic resides in some other class or you want your business logic to be independent of the REST interface written with akka-http.
-You can use `handleWith` to "hand off" processing to a given function without requiring any akka-http-specific functionality.
+This is helpful when your core business logic resides in some other class or you want your business logic to be independent of the REST interface written with pekko-http.
+You can use `handleWith` to "hand off" processing to a given function without requiring any pekko-http-specific functionality.

 `handleWith` is similar to `produce`.
 The main difference is `handleWith` automatically calls `complete` when the function passed to `handleWith` returns.
 Using `produce` you must explicitly call the completion function passed from the `produce` function.

 See @ref[marshalling](../../../common/marshalling.md) and @ref[unmarshalling](../../../common/unmarshalling.md) for guidance
-on marshalling entities with akka-http.
+on marshalling entities with pekko-http.

 ## Examples